RIR360/development/journal/2025/may.md

 ## 5/18/2025
 - You'll only change you when managed to convince your brain.
-- The Sub-concious brain is vulnerable, it's get manipulated.
+- The Sub-concious brain is vulnerable, it's get manipulated easily.
+- You can only change when you learned to manage your sub-concious brain.